82L/82L.github.io/_work_projects/citeespace.md

 img: images/citeespace.png
 apple :
 android :
-excerpt: A visit companion for the City of space in Toulouse
+excerpt: "A visit companion for the City of space in Toulouse."
 year: 08/2022
 keyVal: 2022.08
 display: true